 Pat steaks dry, and season both sides with ½ tsp. salt and ¼ tsp. pepper.
 Place a medium non-stick pan over medium-high heat.
-Add 1 tsp. olive oil and steaks to hot pan.
-Sear until browned, 2-3 minutes on each side.
-Transfer to a plate.
-Steaks will finish cooking in a later step.
-Reserve pan; no need to wipe clean.
+Add 2 tsp. olive oil and steaks to hot pan.
+Sear until browned, 2-3 minutes per side.

-Slice mushrooms thinly.
 Return pan used to cook steak over medium-high heat.
 Add 2 tsp. olive oil and mushrooms to hot pan.
-Cook, stirring occasionally, until golden brown, 4-6 minutes.
+Stir occasionally until golden brown, 4-6 minutes.

 Prepare the Puff Pastry

 Use the back of a knife to draw diagonal lines on puff pastry square, ½" apart.
 Draw another set of lines in opposite direction to make a crosshatched pattern.
 Halve puff pastry and refrigerate again.

 Roast the Steaks

 Place on top rack in oven and roast until puff pastry is golden brown and steaks reach a minimum internal temperature of 145 degrees, 8-12 minutes.

-Finish the Dish
+Make Sauce and Finish Dish

 Add demi-glace and ¼ cup water to pan with remaining mushrooms.
-Bring to a boil over high heat and cook until reduced by half, 1-3 minutes.
+Bring to a boil over high heat and cook until liquid is reduced by half, 1-3 minutes.

 Remove from burner and swirl in butter and remaining thyme.